openmm/openmm/docs-source/usersguide/application/02_running_sims.rst

 :file:`charmm36/tip5pew.xml`       TIP5P-Ew water model\ :cite:`Rick2004` and ions
 =================================  ============================================

-The file :file:`charmm36.xml` bundles everything but the water and ions into a single file.
+The file :file:`charmm36_2024.xml` bundles everything but the water and ions into a single file.
 In most cases, you can simply include that file, plus one of the water models, such as :file:`charmm36/water.xml`, which specifies the default CHARMM water model (a modified version of TIP3P\ :cite:`Jorgensen1983`) and ions:
 ::

-    forcefield = ForceField('charmm36.xml', 'charmm36/water.xml')
+    forcefield = ForceField('charmm36_2024.xml', 'charmm36/water.xml')

-.. warning:: Drude polarizable sites and lone pairs are not yet supported
-             by `ParmEd <https://github.com/parmed/parmed>`_ and the CHARMM36 forcefields that depend on these features are not included in this port.
-             To use the CHARMM 2019 polarizable force field\ :cite:`Lopes2013`, include the single file :file:`charmm_polar_2019.xml`.

 .. tip:: The solvent model XML files included under the :file:`charmm36/` directory
          include both water *and* ions compatible with that water model, so if you